Our

 Mom used to say that my dad had a unique ability to celebrate other people's success.

 My father started his brokerage career at just 19, when Etobicoke was the outskirts of Toronto, forging close friendships and professional bonds with many industry pioneers.
 He became actively involved in the Society of Industrial and Office Realtors (formerly SIR), helping to grow the industry with his unwavering commitment to ethics, professionalism, and integrity.
-He founded his first brokerage in 1981, mentored many, and worked collaboratively with both clients and competitors to advance our profession.
-My Uncle Alan D’Orsay was a builder, beginning his work in commercial construction in the 1970s.
-For me, at an early age I spent my time divided between wheelbarrowing bricks and installing real estate signs.
+He founded his first brokerage in 1981, mentored many, and worked collaboratively with clients and competitors to advance our profession.
+My Uncle Alan D’Orsay was a builder, beginning in commercial construction in the 1970s.
+At an early age I spent my time divided between wheelbarrowing bricks and installing real estate signs.

-As we continue to move our industry forward, embracing technology and complex service offerings for our corporate clients, our core values remain unchanged: hard work, collaboration, mentorship, and professionalism are the foundation of what we do every day and the driving force behind D’Orsay & Company.
-Our namesake is a tribute to our Irish roots of the 1800s and history of our family in Canada.
-It’s a remembrance of my father, whose passing we mark in our logo, Est. 2023.
-To our friends, colleagues, clients, and competitors; thank you for being part of our family’s history.
-D’Orsay & Company is also a tribute to you and a celebration of 175 years of Canadian heritage and friendship.
+As we continue to move our industry forward, embracing technology and complex service offerings for our corporate clients, our core values remain unchanged: hard work, collaboration, mentorship, and professionalism are the foundation of what we do and the driving force behind D’Orsay & Company.
+Our namesake is a tribute to our family history and a remembrance of my father, whose passing we mark in our logo, Est. 2023.
+To our friends, colleagues, clients, and competitors, D’Orsay & Company is also a tribute to you and a celebration of 175 years of Canadian heritage and friendship.

 Sincerely,